abk9778singha/CLI-quiz-app-Do-you-know-me/README.md

 This is a quiz app built using JavaScript and readlineSync library.

 The quiz is related to how well do you know me ?
-There are total 5 questions in this quiz which user can answer by interacting throught console input/output.
+There are total 5 questions in this quiz which user can answer by interacting through console input/output.
 For each correct answer user will get some points and no points for wrong answers.

 At  the end of quiz user will get their total score as well as the highest scores.